MicrosoftDocs/minecraft-creator/creator/Commands/commands/project.md

 description: Description and usage of the project command
 ---
 # `/project` Command
-Manipulates project settings while in-game.
+Manipulate the currently loaded project

 <table>
   <tr>